HCL-TECH-SOFTWARE/domino-one-touch-setup/README.md

 # Domino One Touch Setup (OTS)

-[Domino One Touch Setup](https://help.hcltechsw.com/domino/12.0.2/admin/inst_onetouch.html) (in short: OTS) was introduced in Domino 12.0 to simplify Domino first and additional server setup.
+[Domino One Touch Setup](https://help.hcl-software.com/domino/14.0.0/admin/inst_onetouch.html) (in short: OTS) was introduced in Domino 12.0 to simplify Domino first and additional server setup.
 OTS is of special interest when automating a Domino Container setup on [Docker](https://www.docker.com/) or [Podman](https://podman.io/) and [Kubernetes](https://kubernetes.io/).
 But it is also helpful for normal servers on Windows, Linux and AIX.
 For business partners OTS opens a very flexible way to include their application setup during Domino setup.

 There are two different methods to setup a server:

-## Environment variable setup
+## 1. Environment variable setup

 OTS Environment variable setup is a very easy way to setup a Domino server.
 The setup provides already more setup options then the classical Domino setup including CertMgr and ID Vault configuration.
 Environment variables are read from the environment variables specified before starting the server.

-Check the [OTS Environment variable setup](https://help.hcltechsw.com/domino/12.0.2/admin/inst_onetouch_preparing_sysenv.html) documentation for details.
+Check the [OTS Environment variable setup](https://help.hcl-software.com/domino/14.0.0/admin/inst_onetouch_preparing_sysenv.html) documentation for details.

-## JSON file configuration setup
+## 2. JSON file configuration setup

-[OTS JSON file setup](https://help.hcltechsw.com/domino/12.0.2/admin/inst_onetouch_preparing_json.html) uses a JSON description of the setup with many additional options including an application configuration, which can be even used to create databases, create and update documents.
+[OTS JSON file setup](https://help.hcl-software.com/domino/14.0.0/admin/inst_onetouch_preparing_json.html) uses a JSON description of the setup with many additional options.
+OTS includes an application configuration, which can be even used to create databases, create and update documents.

 # How to invoke OTS